The English language is like Legos.

 Learning More About Sentence Structure

-In this article, we are only giving you a basic glance of the many different sentence structures in the English language.
+In this article, we are only giving you a basic glance of the many different sentence structures in the English language, perfect for anyone learning English for beginners.
 To learn more about sentence structure, visit one (or all) of these fantastic resources:

 - This page has some useful advice for writing excellent sentences, with plenty of examples.
 The BBC also has a helpful video about English sentence structure.